GovReady/continuous-ato-kit/README.md

 	docker network connect continuousato govready-q

-The Compliance Server will be known as `govready-q` on the Docker network.
+The Compliance Server will be known as `govready-q` on the `continuousato` virtual network.

 The **Target Application Server** will be added to the network through the application’s Jenkinsfile.